emre-oral/emre_website/content/_index.md

 <!-- Home Section -->
 ## Welcome!

 I am a Ph.D. student in economics at University of Mannheim.

-I am interested in public economics, behavioral economics, labor economics and political economy.
+I am interested in public economics, behavioral economics, and labor economics.
 I currently work on questions around social security and retirement.

 <!--Before coming to Mannheim, I completed an M.Sc. in Quantitative Economics at LMU Munich and Bachelors in Mathematics and Economics at Koç University, Istanbul. -->